-Applications for the program starting in September 2014 can be submitted to the Admission Office until November 15th, 2013.
+Applications for the program starting in September 2017 can be submitted until November 15th, 2016.
 Applications will nonetheless be accepted until all positions are filled.
-A complete application must include the following items:
+A complete application must include the following documents:

-- A fully filled-in online application form, including a list of all courses and credits
+- A fully filled-in online application form, including a list of all courses and credits/grades

 - Curriculum vitae as PDF file in the upload area of the application form

-- Three letters of recommendation uploaded by your referees, for more information follow the instructions in the online application form
+- Three letters of recommendation uploaded by your referees, for more information follow the instructions in the online application form.
+The recommendation letter deadline is November 21th, 2016.

-- Copies of all academic certificates including High School Diploma, M.Sc., B.Sc., etc. as PDF file in the uploaded area of the application form (originals must be presented, if you are invited for an interview)
+- Copies of all academic certificates/transcripts including High School Diploma, M.Sc., B.Sc., etc. as one PDF file in the uploaded area of the application form (originals must be presented, if you are invited for an interview)

 - Copy of your M.Sc. thesis (with English abstract if the thesis is not written in English) or preliminary master thesis abstract as PDF file in the upload area

-- Proof of English Language ability when applicable (e.g. transcript of TOEFL / IELTS scores or equivalent, our TOEFL Institution and Department Code is 8223).
+- Proof of English Language ability when applicable (e.g. transcript of TOEFL / IELTS scores or equivalent; our TOEFL Institution and Department Code is 8223).
+In case of the upload of your TOEFL official score report, please upload a scanned PDF file instead of the protected file provided from ETS to you.

 IMPRS on Astrophysics